 - Fracture planning

-Week 4 – Anatomic reconstruction – Carpenter or gardener?
+Module 4 – Anatomic reconstruction – Carpenter or gardener?
 Keep both options up your sleeve.
 This session explores reconstructive techniques through real cases.
 There are plenty of photographs and radiographs this week, collected with teaching cases in mind.
-All Q&A welcome.

 - Recap: when to reconstruct a fracture